 While each grantee's situation may be different, we believe that much can be learned from the experiences and successes of others.
 Ultimately, best practices can serve as a road map for highway safety groups in a way that prevents one from "reinventing the wheel" when attempting to complete desired or similiar tasks.

 As such, GOHS has decided to create a place on the web with information regarding best practices for highway safety grantees.
 Starting with some pre-existing links on highway safety best practices, GOHS hopes to add more links as well as a place for suggestions specific to Georgia grantees on this page.

 If you have link suggestions, general experiences you would like to share, questions, or anything else that you believe would help you and your fellow highway safety grantees, we would like to hear about it.
-Send your suggestions to Jessica Driver at email@example.com.
+Send your suggestions to Scarlett Woods at email@example.com.